tablelandnetwork/docs/docs/smart-contracts/creating-tables-from-contracts.md

 ---
 title: Creating tables from contracts
+sidebar_label: Contract owned tables
 description: Learn how to create tables from and owned by a smart contract.
 keywords:
   - create table
 ---

-## Synopsis

-Developers can leverage smart contract calls to the `TablelandTables` [registry smart contract](/smart-contracts/contracts) for chain-based table creation.
+Developers can leverage smart contract calls to the `TablelandTables` [registry smart contract](/smart-contracts/deployed-contracts) for chain-based table creation.
 There is one major callout to implement:

 - The creating contract **must be able to receive** an ERC721 token.